IN THIS ARTICLE

 select the timezone that is relevant to your prospects.

-check-mark the option Use prospect's timezones if available to send campaign accordingly to pre-selected timezones
+check-mark the option Use the prospect's timezones if available to send the campaign accordingly to pre-selected timezones

 If you want to send your emails before noon, set the time frame to, for example, 7 AM – 11 AM.

 If you don’t want any emails to be sent on weekends, uncheck Sat and Sun.

 Scrolling down below the email sequence, you'll see the Prospects section.
 There are three options for adding prospects to your campaign:

 A) Import – if you have a long list of prospects, collected in a spreadsheet (CSV, XLS, or XLSX file).

 Prepare your spreadsheet.
 It should contain at least a column with email addresses.
 1. There should also be some columns that will correspond to fields in Woodpecker (such as First Name, Company, or Website); this is not required but recommended – the better the database, the greater your options for personalizing your emails.
 Next, save your spreadsheet to file in CSV, XLS, or XLSX format (when saving, make sure you have UTF-8 encoding selected).

 Here's our CSV and Excel guide, please have a look!